-Responding to the increasingly intertwined relationship of printed and digital media today, the biennial exhibition features a model of publishing and distribution that has developed into its maturity through post-opening contributions by the participating artists’ interaction among themselves and with external respondents.
-An evolving web platform generates this print-on-demand publication that has incorporated content authored over the course of the exhibition.
-The website—serving as a living hub for documentation, artist interviews, short-form writing, and commentary from wide-ranging respondents—will in turn comprise a publication that can either be printed onsite at the exhibition via a risograph, or accessed as a downloadable PDF.
-In line with the character of Queens International 2016, the risograph duplication process allows the publication to sit somewhere between a silkscreen print and a xerox copy, giving digitally formatted content a uniquely physical property.
+Responding to the increasingly intertwined relationship of printed and digital media today, Queens International 2016 features a contemporary model of publishing and distribution that develops into its maturity through post-opening contributions by the participating artists’ interaction among themselves and with external responders.
+Conceived in collaboration with designer and creative director Ayham Ghraowi as an integral part of Queens International 2016, an evolving web platform will produce a print-on-demand publication that will incorporate content authored over the course of the exhibition.
+The website– serving as a living hub for documentation, artist interviews, short-form writing, and guerilla commentary from wide-ranging responders–will in turn comprise a publication that can either be printed on-site at the exhibition via a risograph printer, or accessed as a downloadable PDF.
+In line with the character of Queens International 2016, the risograph method allows the publication to sit somewhere between a handmade screenprint and Xerox copy, gives digitally formatted contents a uniquely physical property.

 A Frame Apart: Queens International 2016 Short Film Program

 A looped screening in the Queens Museum Theater, A Frame Apart highlights recent short films made in or about Queens.
 At once intimately local and inexorably intertwined with the tumultuous forces of global capital, these films reveal Queens as both a muse and a battleground, simultaneously a node connecting world cities and a patchwork of insular neighborhoods.

 Queens International 2016 is organized by guest curator Lindsey Berfond and Queens Museum Director of Exhibitions Hitomi Iwasaki.